rune/rune/docs/docs/playtesting/simulating-multiplayer.md

 The Rune SDK works with common development tools like Vite, Webpack, and Create React App.
 When you open the URL provided by your build tool, you should see your multiplayer game running inside a mock Rune app.

-To simulate the multiplayer experience during development, Rune runs many instances of your game side-by-side in a Dev UI.
+To simulate the multiplayer experience during development, Rune runs many instances of your game side-by-side in the Dev UI.
 Here you can emulate network latency, game restarts, etc.

 <img width="500" src="https://user-images.githubusercontent.com/378279/207116826-1a0cb459-444b-4e84-a3b0-21631797cbc3.png"/>